Dinaburg FC: Soviet club (1944–1994)

-Following the re-occupation of Baltic states after the World War II, in 1944 there was formed football club.
-During the Soviet period it was often known under name of Celtnieks or Stroitel (in Russian).
-After dissolution of the Soviet Union, the club became bankrupt and participated in competitions fielding its football academy, DYuSSh Daugavpils.
-In 1992-1994 there existed for short period Auseklis Daugavpils.
+Following the re-occupation of Baltic states after the World War II, a team was created in Daugavpils in 1944 under the name of FK Daugava.
+During the Soviet period it was mostly known under name of Celtnieks or Stroitel (Строитель in Russian, 'builder') and for a while as Ķīmiķis (Khimik, Химик, 'Chemist') after its sponsor - the Daugavpils Synthetic Fibre Mill (Daugavpils ķīmiskās šķiedras rūpnīca).

+1990s

+After the dissolution of the Soviet Union, the club became bankrupt and participated in competitions fielding its football academy, BJSS Daugavpils.
+In 1992-1994 the team briefly played as Auseklis Daugavpils before folding.
+A team under the name of Vilan-D was its successor throughout 1995.

+In 1996, FC Dinaburg was founded as a successor to Auseklis and Vilan-D.

 Season 2006

 They qualified to play with Hibernian, of Scotland, in the second round of the 2006 Intertoto Cup after beating Havnar Bóltfelag, from the Faroe Islands, 2–1 on aggregate in the first round.
 They lost 8–0 on aggregate, losing 5–0 in Edinburgh and 3–0 in Daugavpils.

 Season 2007

 FC Dinaburg Daugavpils were eliminated from the Baltic League 2007 due to violation of Fair Play rules, but they once again qualified for the Intertoto Cup, where they started against Irish League team Cliftonville, but they lost 2–1 on aggregate, losing at home 1–0 after a 1–1 draw in Belfast.